 An Educator's Overview to Setting Up an Autism Classroom

-Inside: Information, Ideas and Materials for Setting Up an Autism Classroom & Ways to Support Students with Autism In Classrooms
+Inside: Ideas for Setting Up an Autism Classroom & Ways to Support Students with Autism In Classrooms

 Although it might seem daunting, setting up an autism classroom doesn’t have to be complicated!
 Here are the best methods from the strategies for teachers page that educators can employ to perfect their autism classroom setup while teaching students with autism in classrooms.

 1. Figure Out Your Starting Point